 Simulation results with 10 additional merge candidates

 This sub-section reports the coding performance of HMVP with Nmrg equal to 15 and 16 for VTM and BMS, respectively.
+In this test, the table size S is set to 16 and FIFO rule is applied.